tylerlittlefield/tylurp/content/about.md

 date: "2016-05-05T21:48:51-07:00"
 ---

-I am currently a contractor working with the Apple Maps team.
-Grew up in Oregon where I received my geography degree from the University of Oregon.
-I am interested in spatial data analysis and collection.
-I am also a big R useR.
+I am currently working with the ArborPro team, a software company that designs tree inventory software for arborists.
+I grew up in Oregon but have been living in California since 2016.
+I am interested in spatial data and rstats.

 In my free time I drink a lot of coffee, watch movies, and participate in social programming.